-Should you combine CSS and JavaScript files in 2025?
+How to combine CSS and JavaScript files in 2026 (and whether you should)

-If you’ve spent any time optimizing your WordPress site, you’ve probably come across the advice:
+If you’ve spent any time optimizing your WordPress site, you’ve probably heard this advice:

-“Combine your CSS and JS files to improve performance.”
+“Combine CSS and JavaScript files to improve WordPress performance.”

 A Quick History: Why We Combined Files in the First Place